Skip to main content

 Select packages to add

-1. Review the SBOM of the latest production version of your starter image - expand the folder starter image packages in the right preview panel.
+1. Review the SBOM of your starter image - expand the folder starter image packages in the right preview panel.

 2. Search the list of available add-on packages by name, description or version.
+For Python and PHP packages, you can select auto packages for Minimus to automatically pair versions and ensure package version compatibility.
+Learn more

-3. Select packages to add.
+3. Select packages to add them.

 For a FIPS-validated starter image, select FIPS-validated packages whenever available.
 Note that some packages are FIPS-neutral and are not offered in a FIPS-validated format.